rossigee/wordpress-cd/README.md

 ## Building and deploying a theme or plugin

-Replace 'theme' with 'plugin' as necessary in the following examples.
+Replace `theme` with `plugin` as necessary in the following examples.

 ```bash
 cd ~/workshop/themes/yourtheme